hupkit/hupkit/docs/index.md

 To install HuPKit first choose a directory where you want to keep the installation.
 Eg. `~/.hupkit` or any of your choice.

+> [!CAUTION]
-**Caution:** Make sure you don't use a directory that is accessible by others (like the web server root) as this may expose your API access-token!
+> Make sure you don't use a directory that is accessible by
+> others (like the web server root) as this may expose your API access-token!

 Download HuPKit by cloning the repository: